arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

-At [Oktavilla](http://oktavilla.se) we regularly start new projects.
-Over the years we have therefore come up with a few best practices to ensure that it is easy to take part in our projects and reduce errors.
-We use these in the majority of our projects, both internally and for clients.
-In the end we deliver high quality  web projects and this is one part of that process.
+Building stuff for the web is quite complex.
+Therefor it is crucial to use an agreed upon methodology, documentation, best practices and using the right tools for the job.
+At [Oktavilla](http://oktavilla.se) we regularly start new projects and over the years we have evolved our methodology.

 In this blog post I focus on a few practices related to the technical side of things.
 Like setup and what to think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.